Overcoming Conflicting Data when Updating a Neural Semantic Parser: Evaluation

 \section{Evaluation}

-To evaluate the methods, we measure exact match accuracy on a held out test set made up of 100 examples from each of the three data categories: \partition{changed}, \partition{unchanged}, and \partition{trivially-unchanged}.
-We break down results by these three categories to show how different methods affect each of them.
-In most cases there will be some amount of trade-off between the \partition{changed} and \partition{unchanged} partitions, since predicting more of one labeling often means predicting less of another.
-Our goal is to do as well as possible on the new labels for the \partition{changed} subset with as little impact as possible on the other examples (in \partition{unchanged} and \partition{trivially-unchanged}).

-For these experiments, we form a V2 training set for each update by randomly selecting 50 examples from the \partition{changed} and \partition{unchanged} categories.
+In this section, we describe the evaluation of our methods for mitigating the conflicting data problem.
+For each update, we form a test set by randomly selecting 100 examples from each of the three data partitions (\partition{changed}, \partition{unchanged}, and \partition{trivially-unchanged}), and a V2 training set by selecting 50 \partition{changed} and 50 \partition{unchanged} examples.
 All remaining examples are placed into the V1 training set and \partition{changed} examples are relabeled appropriately.
 Note that unlike in Section~\ref{sec:conflicting-test} where we used a fixed-size conflicting set of 50 examples in V1, in this setup we use all remaining examples available after sampling a subset for V2, which results in larger conflicting sets ranging from hundreds to thousands of examples.
-The large sizes of the conflicting sets further amplifies the effect of the conflicting data, which we will see causes a direct mixing approach to perform even more poorly.
+The large sizes of the conflicting sets further amplifies the effect of the conflicting data.
+We report results in terms of exact match accuracy between the predicted and target parse structure.
+Results are aggregated across 5 different updates, giving us a total of 1500 test examples for each method (5 updates $\times$ 3 partitions $\times$ 100 examples).
+We also average across 5 different runs for each method to reduce variance.